NLeSC/guide/intellectual_property/examples_libraries.md

 - How many separate works are there, and what is derived from what?

   There are three works: unidecode, the xtas Python code, and the combined work.
 The combined work derives from unidecode and from the xtas Python code.
-The others are independent works.
+Whether the xtas Python code is a derivative work of unidecode is unclear; there is no case law on this, and where the Apache license and the LGPL explicitly state that for the purpose of those licenses, it is not the case, the GPL does not contain such a clause.

 - Can the works be distributed, i.e. do the licenses allow this and are they compatible?